onap/integration/docs/docs_vFWDT.rst

    Figure 1 The idea of Traffic Distribution Use Case

-The idea of the simplified scenario presented in Casablanca release is shown on Figure 1.
+The idea of the simplified scenario presented in the Casablanca release is shown on Figure 1.
 In a result of the DistributeTraffic LCM action traffic flow originated from vPKG to vFW 1 and vSINK 1 is redirected to vFW 2 and vSINK 2 (as it is seen on Figure 2).
 Result of the change can be observed also on the vSINKs' dashboards which show a current incoming traffic.
-Observation of the dashboard from vSINK 1 and vSINK 2 proves that API works properly.
+Observation of the dashboard from vSINK 1 and vSINK 2 proves workflow works properly.

 .. figure:: files/dt-result.png
    :scale: 60 %